Skip links

 • Select appropriate PPE based on the hazard assessment and ensure it is correctly fitted and comfortable for workers.

-• Train workers on the proper use, care, and maintenance of PPE.
+• Train workers on the proper use, care, and maintenance of safety gear through online PPE overview training courses.

 • Inspect and maintain PPE regularly to ensure its effectiveness.